seanmctnenagh/Match_Updates/README.md

  - Opens progression page, takes screenshot
  - Opens scorers page, takes screenshots
    - Seaches for yellow and crops for each screenshot, then stitches together
+ - Checks scores page to see if it is half time or full time
+   - If it is, logs in to Twitter.
+   - Tweets match title, scores and link to website.
  - Opens wordpress and logs in
  - Uploads 4 images
  - Deletes old versions of images